 The fifth and latest release from Angels & Airwaves is the first without Atom Willard and Matt Wachter, replaced by IIan Rubin and Eddie Breckenbridge respectively.
 Although it was confirmed that David Kennedy would be returning, he didn't appear on the album for unknown reasons.
 The Dream Walker album is part of a much bigger multimedia project, with plans for comic books, graphic novels, a short film and video animations surrounding a central character known as Poet Anderson.
 As always, Tom DeLonge thinks outside of the box, his concepts and the projects that accompany them are creatively vast and courageous, and The Dream Walker is no exception.
 From day one, Tom had described Angels & Airwaves as more than a band, but as an art project exploring human themes via different mediums.

-From the grandiose piano intro for the catchy opener 'Teenagers & Rituals', to the dark wave inspired 'Bullets In The wind', it's evident that whilst many of the initial influences remain, Tom's approach to these influences has changed and expanded.
-With all the bombastic oomph of earlier work, this heavily electronic album borrows from early eighties new wave/synthpop sensibilities pioneered by bands such as Ultravox, blends them with a touch of Robert Smith's poetic nature and cranks them up to 100.
+From the grandiose piano intro for the catchy opener 'Teenagers & Rituals', to the dark wave-inspired 'Bullets In The wind', it's evident that whilst many of the initial influences remain, Tom's approach to these influences has changed and expanded.
+With all the rhetorical oomph of earlier work, this heavily electronic album borrows from early eighties new wave/synthpop sensibilities pioneered by bands such as Ultravox blends them with a touch of Robert Smith's poetic nature and cranks them up to 100.

 With many projects attached to The Dream Walker, including the short film Poet Anderson: The Dream Walker, for which Tom cites influences including Blade Runner, A Clockwork Orange and Akira, which won Best Animated Film at the Toronto International Short Film Festival, it's interesting to see where Tom will go next with his recent departure from Blink-182.